-In any business, no matter what industry, or what products or services are being sold, administration will be part of the business.
-Jobs such as invoicing, filing, sorting out wages, communication with customers and other office tasks.
-Smaller companies may only need one member of administration staff, while larger companies may have a whole team.
+Business administrators work through the general admin that is involved with running a business such as invoicing, filing, sorting out wages, dealing with customers and other office tasks.
+Smaller companies may only need one member of administration staff, while larger companies could have a whole team.

 What is the work like?

-Business administrators will support all aspects and departments of a company in performing routine administrative functions such as drafting correspondence, scheduling appointments, providing information to customers and maintaining electronic and other files.
-Duties may change depending on the employer but they usually include:
+Business administrators will support the general manager/dealer principle, the sales and service department and/or parts department in performing routine administrative duties, such as drafting correspondence, scheduling appointments, providing information to customers and maintaining electronic and paper files.
+Duties may vary depending on your employer but they usually include:

 - Organising meetings and making travel arrangements for office personnel

-- Setting up and maintaining paper and electronic filing systems for record purposes
+- Setting up and maintaining paper and electronic filing systems for records

 - Maintaining sales and performance records